tm-a-t/telegram-bot-handbook/pages/book/chats/groups.md

 ![A bot that doesn't see some messages](/pictures/ru/friedrich.png){ style="" }

 ::: tip Troubles turning off privacy mode?
-When you turned off the privacy mode, you should delete the bot from the group and add it back in order to apply changes.
+After disabling the privacy mode, you need to remove the bot from the group and add it back for the changes to take effect.
 :::

 Mobile and desktop Telegram apps indicate whether the privacy mode is on in group member lists: